Nodragem/Catch-the-Crown/notes/GameDesign - SaveTheCrown.md

 ## Next Actions:

-- [ ] @level @gameplay try to do one way (single ticket) platforms,
-- [x] @level @general the physical size of platform should be independent from the texture size (the character does not touch the wood platforms)
-- [ ] @bug we got the prabbit with panicking animation while in normal state at some point, but can't replicate it easily
-- [ ] @bug when there is a draw, the second best has his columns going up.
-It should not.
-- [ ] @bug when using the throwing power, people can get *out of the level* and they can't play anymore.

-- [ ] @sound @gameplay add tick-tock of the clock when 10 second lefts
-- [ ] @graphics show visual feedback that some money is going to the crown
 - [ ] @level make level 2
-  - [x] homogeneize the origin system
+  - [x] homogeneize the origin system (lance and platform are working the same now)
   - [x] make platform data-driven
-  - [x] use/make ObjectType in Tiled map editor
+  - [x] use/make ObjectType in Tiled map editork

+- [ ] @graphics show visual feedback that some money is going to the crown
+- [ ] @level @general should we put the list of switch and weigth in the HUB, instead of having one HUB in each switch.
+So that it is simpler for one switch to activate several things.

 - [ ] @gameplay crown rate may need to be lower
 - [ ] @sounds Voice for announcements is mandatory
+        - instead of announcing names (that is impossible), we can annoucne the color of the prabbit as in Move or Die: "Yellow wiiiiins!"
 - [ ] @gameplay it seems that it is too easy to only press 4 times B to do a long term KO:
   > In fact, in we need to do B to pick up, then A to jump, then B to throw, it may be better, and it would maybe solve the related bug (out of the level).
+  > FOR NOW, it seems that press 4 times is OK.
 - [ ] @gameplay pay 5-15% of money to revive quicker:
   > may be the player could pay money to come back earlier!
 (100 per 10s, the max being 1mn34)
   > to die from the super/burning lance would remove more money.
 - [ ] @gameplay to die from the super/burning lance would remove 25% of money (50% if all marks).
+  > EVEN BETTER: the dead player would be loosing money like 100 per second, given to the killer.
   > make animation of money going from one to the other character

-- [ ] @menu **[B]** level menu
+- [ ] @menu level menu
-- [ ] @menu **[B]** option menu
+- [ ] @menu option menu
-- [x] @menu change button for going to next round to start
-- [ ] @menu make state machine system to be able to progress to left-right-up-bottom direction between buttons
+- [ ] @menu make a state machine system for the buttun in the menu
+  > to be able to progress to left-right-up-bottom direction between buttons
 - [ ] @gameplay we need to have item to regenerate from fatigue:
     - to take the crown would regenerate fatigue?
 - [ ] @gameplay more you carry the crown more you get tired?